comunica/Article-ISWC2023-SolidQuery/content/approach.md

 For example, one link extractor may extract all objects of each RDF triple matching the `rdfs:seeAlso` predicate, while another link extractor may extract all components of each triple that matches with a triple pattern within the query.
-Optionally, operators within the query pipeline may also push links directly into the link queue, which may enable implementation of [context-based reachability semantics](cite:cites linktraversalpropertypaths).
+Optionally, operators within the query pipeline may also push links directly into the link queue, which enables implementation of [context-based reachability semantics](cite:cites linktraversalpropertypaths).
 Link extractors only consider URIs as links, and thereby ignore any matches for blank nodes and literals.